rftafas/hdltools/README.md

 ## Generating the VHDL file

 To auto-generate the .vhd file, the user must call the routine RegisterBank.write_file().
-The created file will be saved in the *output* folder.
+The created fiel with be saved in the *output* folder.